hayden-donnelly/programming-problems/README.md

 So far it contains:
 - Algorithms implemented in C
-- Web scraping with python
+- Web scraping in python